kkrishnan10/ContextWeaver/README.md

 # ContextWeaver

 **ContextWeaver** is a command-line tool designed to help developers package and share their codebase with Large Language Models (LLMs) like ChatGPT.
 When you want to ask an AI tool about your code, it’s often hard to know what and how much to copy.
+ContextWeaver automates this process by scanning your files, filtering relevant content, and combining everything into a single, ready-to-share document.

 ContextWeaver solves this by:
 - Scanning your repository or selected files